Types of Compressed Air Dryers (How to Choose the Right One)

 Deliquescent Air Dryers

-These dryers possess an absorptive mechanism that helps remove moisture from the air that passes through them.
+These types of air dryers possess an absorptive mechanism that helps remove moisture from the air that passes through them.
 In addition, deliquescent dryers use hygroscopic salt tablets that require replacement when saturated.

 Deliquescent dryers can be deployed effectively in hazardous, remote locations that require dry, pressurized air.
 Examples of applications that benefit from deliquescent dryer use include landfill sites and wood and asphalt manufacturing industries.